 Some behavioral aide positions are aimed squarely at students who are undertaking college degrees in psychology, education, or applied behavior analysis, and for whom the position will serve as an internship or practical experience.
 Such positions may require that you be actively enrolled in an associate’s, bachelor’s, or master’s degree program in a related field.

 Many behavioral aide positions are best viewed as entry level jobs in behavioral therapeutics or teaching.
 Consequently, wages tend to be at the low end of the range in both education and behavioral analytics.

 According to the U.S. Bureau of Labor Statistics, behavioral aides are most closely associated with the psychiatric technician and aide job tracking category.
-For 2018, the median pay for those jobs was $30,860 per year, or $14.84 per hour.
-That tracks closely with the following job advertisements, collected directly from job search boards or individual employer websites looking for behavioral aides:
+For 2021, the median pay for those jobs was $36,570 per year, or $17.58 per hour.

 Salary can also vary according by region of the country.
-Minnesota and New York top the list for salaries for this role.
-New York is also the state boasting the highest employment level for such jobs overall, with Texas coming in number two.
+California and Washington, D.C. top the list for salaries for this role.
+Florida is also the state boasting the highest employment level for such jobs overall, with California coming in number two.

 But qualified, dedicated behavioral aides are in great demand all around the country, and you can start making a difference in the job almost immediately wherever you are located.

 2021 US Bureau of Labor Statistics salary and employment figures for Psychiatric Technicians reflect national data, not school-specific information.
 Conditions in your area may vary.
 Data accessed January 2023.